MadAppGang/identifo-android/README.md

     }
 }
 ```
-Note that it is better to store keys and IDs in the local.properties file or other files ignored by version control system.
+*Note that it is better to store keys and IDs in the `local.properties` file or other files ignored by version control system.*
 #### Step 2
 Select the action you need.
-For example, a login might look like this:
+For example, a sign in might look like this:
 ```javascript
 viewModelScope.launch {
     IdentifoAuthentication.loginWithUsernameAndPassword(